exteranto/exteranto.github.io/articles/typed-message-passing.md

 ### Messaging
 There are two actor types.
 Background, _server-like_ master script, and content.
-There is always one background and arbitrary number of contents.
+There is always one background and an arbitrary number of contents.

-Background can send a message to any content and each content can only send messages to the background.
-This is not different to usual extension architecture.
+Background can send a message to any content, and each content can only send messages to the background.
+This is not different from the usual extension architecture.

 #### Communication channels
 Before we can start sending messages around, we have to boot the channels.
-Messaging directly depends on [`MessagingProvider`](MessagingProvider).
-Sending messages from background to content depends on [`TabsProvider`](TabsProvider).
+Messaging directly depends on [`MessagingProvider`][MessagingProvider].
+Sending messages from background to content depends on [`TabsProvider`][TabsProvider].

 #### Messages
-All messages have to extend [`Message`](Message) class, which is a child of [`Event`](Event).
+All messages have to extend [`Message`][Message] class, which is a child of [`Event`][Event].
 A message has to have `public payload: T` constructor parameter which is not cyclic neither contains a cyclic object.
 This `payload` property goes through `JSON.stringify` and is sent to the receiving script.
 There the message is instantiated again with the `JSON.parse`d payload which is